Uzair007-pg/DreamMask/README.md

-# DreamMask: Imagination-Aided Training for Open-Vocabulary Segmentation
+# DreamMask: Boosting Open-vocabulary Panoptic Segmentation with Synthetic Data

 This repository contains the code for **DreamMask**, an imagination-aided training framework that improves open-vocabulary segmentation by combining: